wnelson03/RestoreCord-Source-Code/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-I'm not too sure so I'm not being super descriptive maybe.
-Though I'm sure you can figure out and get it running.
-Make sure you run it on the same server as the PHP and the MySQL database as that's far quicker.

 Once you set this up, the bot should come online and slash commands should work, do `/` and you'll see slash commands